venkataseetharam/langfair/README.md

 ```

 ##### Generate counterfactual responses and compute metrics
-We can generate counterfactual metrics with `CounterfactualGenerator`.
+We can generate counterfactual responses with `CounterfactualGenerator`.
 ```python
 from langfair.generator.counterfactual import CounterfactualGenerator cg = CounterfactualGenerator(langchain_llm=llm)